 -Since the FPDC works around another stitch it uses a bit more yarn than the regular DC so make sure you account for that, swatch the work and get enough yarn for your project

-To see the FPDC stitch in action, see the helpful video below:
+To see the FPDC stitch in action, see the helpful video tutorial below:

 FPDC stitch might seem intimidating at the start, but after some practice you will be breezing through it.

 It’s a great stitch to add texture to your crochet work, create fabric that looks like knitted one, including ribbing and braids.

 PIN FOR LATER